NithinGudla/make-me-oo/README.md

 However, his trainer told him that what he did is not Object Oriented programming and asked Shivam to try again.
 - Try to articulate problems with Shivam's OOP solution.
 (Write it somewhere and share it with your trainer)
 - Fork the project and fix the design related problem with Shivam's OOP solution.
 Share that with your trainer too.

+Problems with the above solution :

+1) The fields of Point class can be made final if it is known that the values won't change after the creation of Point object.

+2) The Point class has no behaviours.

+3) Instead of calculating the distance and direction in another class, we can have those methods in Point class itself so that we can achieve fewest elements.